zongyaojin/zj-cmake/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://github.com/zongyaojin/zj-cmake/blob/main/LICENSE)

 This package provides some basic CMake tools for building and installing modularized C++ projects.

 It is assumed that:

-- this package is located in the following path in a client project `[client_project_root/cmake/zj-cmake/]`, for some paths and script inclusion are defined based on this assumption; and
+- this package is located in the following path in a client project `client_project_root/cmake/zj-cmake/`, for some paths and script inclusion are defined based on this assumption; and
-- the client project's `project_name-config.cmake.in` file is located in `[client_project_root/cmake/in-files/]`, for the `installation/zj_install_helpers.cmake` will look for the config-in file from this location.
+- the client project's `{PROJECT_NAME}-config.cmake.in` file is located in `client_project_root/cmake/in-files/{PROJECT_NAME}-config.cmake.in`, for the `installation/zj_install_helpers.cmake` will look for the config-in file by the corresponding path and name.

 For the usage of this package: